 MCA allows businesses to obtain an interest-free advance on the regularly flowing funds of the merchant account.

-A merchant cash advance is NOT a loan, but rather an advance of funds based upon the future credit/debit sales of a business.
+A merchant cash advance is NOT a funding, but rather an advance of funds based upon the future credit/debit sales of a business.

 Each day, an agreed upon percentage of the credit/debit card sales are collected in order to pay back the advance.